cmesias/joy-to-mouse-app/README.md

 # joy-to-mouse-app
 This programs remaps an xbox controller on a windows pc and simulates keyboard & mouse inputs.
 I created this because I wanted a way to sit back in my chair while watching anime or Netflix.

+- Made using C/C++ in Visual Studio 2022.

 # Controls
 - Left Analog -> Move Mouse